 - Inability to apply weight to or move the affected area

 At Bucks County Orthopedic Specialists, we are committed to providing Doylestown and Warrington with the best possible care and are associated with Doylestown hospital.

 If you have symptoms of a bone fracture, call our Bucks County facture care specialists at (215) 600-4714.

 What is a Fracture?

-A fracture is broken bone that can range from a thin crack to a complete break.
-A bone can fracture cross-wise, length-wise, in several places, or into multiple pieces; depending on severity of the break.
+A fracture is a broken bone that can range from a thin crack to a complete break.
+A bone can fracture cross-wise, length-wise, in several places, or into multiple pieces, depending on the severity of the break.

 The main categories of bone fractures include:

 - Complete: The bone snaps into two or more parts

 - Incomplete: The bone cracks, but does not break entirely